pSUNSET/Pytlin/README.md

 fun f(vararg args: Int, kwargs: Kwargs): Int {
     val method = kwargs["method", "add"]
     // "method" is key, "add" is defaultValue
-    // Only get the value here, not pop the element.
+    // Only getting the value here, not popping the element.
     // Because the key-value pairs in Kwargs are immutable. return when (method) {
         "add" -> args.sum()